 When you don’t make enough money to support your lifestyle, you may make up the difference by using your credit cards.
-But, you can only do this for so long before all your available credit runs out.
-It doesn’t take long to max out all your credit cards, even those with high limits.
+But you can only do this for so long before all your available credit runs out.
+It doesn’t take long to max out credit cards, even those with high limits.

-A bigger credit limit may give you temporary respite, that's if your credit card issuer approves your request, but temporary is the key word.
-You're only buying yourself a little more time before you have to face the debt you've racked up.
-And if you pile more debt on top of that, it will only get worse.
+A bigger credit limit may give you temporary respite if your credit card issuer approves your request, but you're only buying yourself a little more time before you have to face the debt you've racked up.
+If you pile more debt on top of that, it will only get worse.
 It's time to stop using your credit cards and figure out a more sustainable way of surviving—one that doesn't involve creating more debt.

 Stay Current on Your Payments

-Even if that means paying only the minimum.
 If you get behind on your payments, even by just one month, it may be months or years before you can get caught up again.
-One missed payment can turn into two, then three and in just a few months, your accounts will be charged-off and in collections.
+One missed payment can turn into two, then three, and in just a few months, your accounts will be charged-off and in collections.
 Meanwhile, your credit will have suffered tremendous damage that can take a very long time to repair.
 It may take some hard work and sacrifice, but staying current on your payments is critical to staying afloat.

-Given that all your credit cards are maxed out, there’s a good chance you haven’t been living according to a budget.
-Now is the perfect time to create one.
-It’s the only way you can get back on track.
-It doesn’t have to be complicated.
-Just make a list of all your monthly expenses, then compare the total to your monthly income and see if you have enough money coming in to cover all the necessities.
+Given that all your credit cards are maxed out, there’s a good chance you haven’t been living on a budget.
+Now is the perfect time to create one, and it doesn’t have to be complicated.
+Make a list of all your monthly expenses, then compare the total to your monthly income and see if you have enough money coming in to cover all the necessities.

-Best case scenario, your expenses actually fall below your income and you’ll have some money leftover to take care of your credit card balances.
+Ideally, your expenses fall below your income and you’ll have some money left to take care of your credit card balances.
 However, there’s a good chance the opposite is true, and you’ll have to take extra steps to live within your means.
 Try tracking your spending if you're having trouble sticking to your budget.

-The brutal truth is that you can’t afford extra spending right now.
-You’re in debt and don’t have any extra money.
-Reducing your spending will only help you.
-If you cut out extra spending, you’ll have an easier time living on your income, you (hopefully) won’t need to rely on credit, you can put more money towards your debt, and may even be able to put money in savings.
-If you’re wondering what you can cut, consider cable, internet, gym membership (as long as you won’t incur a contract termination fee), satellite radio or other internet radio services, magazine subscriptions, unnecessary travel, housekeeping, or expensive habits.
-You can also reduce your electricity and water usage, and cut back on eating out and groceries to reduce your spending.
+If you cut out extra spending, you’ll have an easier time living on your income, you (hopefully) won’t need to rely on credit, you can put more money toward your debt, and may even be able to put money in savings.

+Consider cutting cable, internet, gym memberships (as long as you won’t incur a contract termination fee), satellite radio or other internet radio services, magazine subscriptions, and unnecessary travel.
+You can also reduce your electricity and water usage and cut back on dining out and groceries to reduce your spending.

 Try to Increase Your Income